kmamtora/kundali-backend-py/requirements/prisma_to_fast_api_alembic_prompt.md

 - No Express patterns remain
 - All routes are registered under `/api/v1`
 - Code is production‑ready and async‑safe
-- make sure to use async/await everywhere
-- make sure to use pydantic models for request and response
-- make sure to use sqlalchemy models for database access
-- make sure to use alembic for database migrations
-- make sure to use uvicorn for server
-- make sure you ask for help if you need it and before making any changes ask me for permission

 If any rule is violated, fix it before responding.

 ---

 ## Start Conversion